jamespohalloran/portfolio-avatar/src/content/posts/nextjs-preview-mode.md

 With this latest NextJS release, Each page template can be designed to export statically, but can provide alternate behaviour for when they are run using SSR.

-This has allowed us at [TinaCMS](https://tinacms.org/blog/introducing-visual-open-authoring) to provide an "open authoring" solution where our site is static, but can be run in dynamic "edit" mode with custom content per-user.
+This has allowed us at [TinaCMS](https://tinacms.org) to provide an "open authoring" solution where our site is static, but can be run in dynamic "edit" mode with custom content per-user.

+_See [our announcement](https://tinacms.org/blog/introducing-visual-open-authoring) for more details on our "Open Authoring" use-case._

 So... back to our drawbacks of static-building mentioned above...